CWFC-CCFB/repicea/README.md

 Please see the license at http://www.gnu.org/copyleft/lesser.html.

-This library uses some icons from the GTK library which are protected by a GNU Lesser General Public License.
+This library is compiled under Java 11.
+It uses some icons from the GTK library which are protected by a GNU Lesser General Public License.

 This library relies on
 * (integrated into the repicea library) the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.